stellarcli/stellar/README.md

 # Stellar

-Basic local docker for Laravel.
+Basic local docker for PHP, optimized for Laravel.

 ## Whats in the box